 - a.
 These Rules shall apply to all regular, casual and part-time students of the University whether admitted prior to the commencement of these Rules or after the commencement of these Rules. - b.
-Any breach of discipline and proper conduct by a student on the JNU Campus shall fall under the purview of these Rules. - C. Without prejudice to the generality of the power to enforce discipline under Statute 32 of the Statutes of the University, the acts mentioned in Rules 3 shall amount to acts of misconduct or indiscipline or both.

-3. Categories of Misconduct and Indiscipline
+Any breach of discipline and proper conduct by a student on the JNU Campus shall fall under the purview of these Rules. - c.
+Without prejudice to the generality of the power to enforce discipline under Statute 32 of the Statutes of the University, the acts mentioned in Rules 3 shall amount to acts of misconduct or indiscipline or both. - 3.
+Categories of Misconduct and Indiscipline

-Categor y - I Acts Punishment he pu {7 oking is prohibited in public places and workplaces such as ealthcare, educational and government facilities and on iblic transport.
-The Delhi Prohibition of smoking and non-smokers health otection Act, 1996, section (5)} Fine up to 500/- and/or JNU Community Service 0 lot disclosing one's identity when asked to do so by faculty r employee of the University/security personnel who is uthorized to ask for such identity.
+Categ ory - I Acts Punishment moking is prohibited in public places and workplaces such as healthcare, educational and government facilities and on public transport.
+(The Delhi Prohibition of smoking and non-smokers health protection Act, 1996, section (5)} Fine up to 500/- and/or JNU Community Service ii. iii.
+Not disclosing one's identity when asked to do so by faculty or employee of the University/security personnel who is authorized to ask for such identity. #Organizing events such as fresher's welcome party/farewell/disc jockey (DJ) in JNU premises without prior permission.
 Fine up to Rs.
-6,000/- and/or JNU Community Service p p Organizing events such as fresher's welcome arty/farewell/disc jockey (DJ) in JNU premises without rior permission.
-The us he Supre e of DJ/sound system is not permitted beyond 10 PM, as per eme Court guidelines.} S Consuming or possessing dangerous drugs, illicit ubstances, alcohol or other intoxicating substances in the Iniversity premises.
+6,000/- and/or JNU Community Service The he Sup use of DJ/sound system is not permitted beyond 10 PM, as per preme Court guidelines.} iv.
+Consuming or possessing dangerous drugs, illicit substances, alcohol or other intoxicating substances in the University premises.
 Fine up to Rs.
-8,000/- and/or JNU Community Service V. Ir ndulging in acts of gambling in the University premises. vi.
-A ny act of moral turpitude. vii.
-C U p te tr u committing forgery, tampering with the identity Card or Iniversity records, impersonation, misusing University roperty (movable or immovable), documents and records, earing of pages, defacing, burning or in any way destroying ne books, journals, magazines and any material of library or nauthorized photocopying or possession of library books, purnals, magazines or any other material.
+8,000/- and/or JNU Community Service v.
+Indulging in acts of gambling in the University premises. vi.
+Any act of moral turpitude. vii.
+Committing forgery, tampering with the identity Card or University records, impersonation, misusing University property (movable or immovable), documents and records, tearing of pages, defacing, burning or in any way destroying the books, journals, magazines and any material of library or unauthorized photocopying or possession of library books, journals, magazines or any other material.
 Fine up to Rs.
 10,000/- viii.
-Ir to nproper behaviour while on our/excursion/field visits/sports activity/ NCC/NSS. p rinting, circulating or pasting osters/pamphlets (text or picture) carrying derogatory eligious, communal, casteist or anti-national remarks C ny activity which incites intolerance towards a religion, aste or community and/or anti- national in nature which isturbs the peaceful atmosphere in the campus Categor y II urnishing false certificates or false information in any manner of the University. fc a lunger strikes, dharnas, group bargaining and any other orm of protest within 100 meter radius of any academic and dministrative complexes and/or by blocking entrance or exit f any academic and administrative complexes Disrupting the movement of any member of the University ommunity in administration, academic complexes, etc.
+Improper behaviour while on tour/excursion/field visits/sports activity/ NCC/NSS. ix.
+Printing, circulating or pasting posters/pamphlets (text or picture) carrying derogatory religious, communal, casteist or anti-national remarks X. Any activity which incites intolerance towards a religion, caste or community and/or anti- national in nature which disturbs the peaceful atmosphere in the campus Categ ory II i.
+Furnishing false certificates or false information in any manner to the University. ii.
+Hunger strikes, dharnas, group bargaining and any other form of protest within 100 meter radius of any academic and administrative complexes and/or by blocking entrance or exit of any academic and administrative complexes iii.
+Disrupting the movement of any member of the University community in administration, academic complexes, etc.